gameflorist/dunedynasty/README.md

 ### Special installation instructions for macOS

-Due to the executable and included dylibs not being build with an Apple Developer ID, the Gatekeeper service will put them in a quarantine. a `setup` script is included to lift quarantine from all files.
+Due to the executable and included dylibs not being built with an Apple Developer ID, the Gatekeeper service will put them in a quarantine.
+A `setup` script is included to lift quarantine from all files.
 You will have to open the script with the right- or control-click menu, then choose `Open` in the warning dialog.
 After the script has run, you should be able to start `dunedynasty` without problems.
 If you get a `disallowed by system policy` error, your system policy does not allow to load the included libraries (mainly to happen with company macs).

 ### Special installation instructions for Linux